dimitryzub/hotels-scraper-js/README.md

 getFilters()
 ```

-- `searchParams` - parameters for search:
 - `filters` - an array with filter codes.
 You can get all available filters with their codes from `getFilters()` method.
 You can use both "name" or "value";
 - `currency` - currency code.
 You can get all available currencies with their codes from `getFilters()` method.
 You can use both "name" or "value".
 Default - "USD";
 - `resultsLimit` - parameter defines the results amount you want to get.
 Must be a number or `Infinity` (use it if you want to get all results in the selected category).
 Default - 35;
 - `location` - location of hotels to search.
 Default - "Paris";
 - `checkIn` - check-in date.
-Format - "2022-12-31", Default - today;
+Format - "12/31/2023", Default - today;
 - `checkOut` - check-in date.
-Format - "2022-12-31", Default - tomorrow;
+Format - "12/31/2023", Default - tomorrow;
 - `adults` - number of adult guests.
 Default - 2;
 - `children` - number of child guests.
 Default - 0;
 - `rooms` - number of rooms needed.
 Default - 1;
 - `travelPurpose` - travel purpouse.
 Available "leisure" or "business".
 Default - "leisure";
 - `reviewsLimit` - parameter defines the reviews amount you want to get.
 Must be a number or `Infinity` (use it if you want to get all reviews).
 Default - 10.

 ## Save results to JSON